 Here’s what this code does:

-1 | Use the lookupFeatureToggle function to look up the value of the "HOME_PAGE_FLAVOR" feature toggle. |
+1 | Use the lookupFeatureToggle function to look up the value of the HOME_PAGE_FLAVOR feature toggle. |

-2 | If the value of the feature toggle is "v2," send back the contents of the new home page as a response. |
+2 | If feature toggle value is "v2," respond with the new home page. |

-3 | If the value of the feature toggle is anything else, send back the original "Hello, World!" text. |
+3 | If feature toggle value is anything else, respond with the original home page. |

 So what does the lookupFeatureToggle